sena-00/game-of-pong/README.md

 <p align="center">
 This is a project inspired by the Atari Pong, crated in 1972.
 <p align="center">
-The program have been developed in Python relying heavily on pygame library.
+The game has been developed in Python relying heavily on pygame library.
 <p align="center">
 First player to score 8 points, wins!
 <p align="center">